 Welcome to the Department of Classical, Near Eastern, and Religious Studies!

-Our strengths include rigorous training in the primary languages, Ancient Greek, Latin, Hebrew, Middle Egyptian, and Classical Arabic; broad coverage of the mythic systems of ancient civilizations; in-depth study of the dramatic, historical, legal, literary and religious texts produced by those civilizations; advanced training in practical methods of archaeology and epigraphy; and exploration of the traditions and receptions of antiquity by later eras.
+Our strengths include rigorous training in ancient languages; broad coverage of the mythic systems of ancient civilizations; in-depth study of the dramatic, historical, legal, literary and religious texts produced by those civilizations; advanced training in practical methods of archaeology and epigraphy; and exploration of the traditions and receptions of antiquity by later eras.
 Whether you’re interested in languages or archaeology, religion or poetry, law or philosophy, we invite you to join us in our exploration of the roots of Western culture.

 Join our mailing list to stay informed about department news and events!
 We hold lectures and other events almost weekly from September to April.